Pat Robertson says Putin was ‘compelled by God’ to invade Ukraine to fulfill Armageddon prophecy

 In 2006, Robertson relayed an inaccurate prediction he said he received from God about a possible tsunami devastating the Pacific Northwest, according to the Associated Press.
 The next year, he said God told him there would be a terrorist attack on the United States: “The Lord didn’t say nuclear.
 But I do believe it will be something like that.”
 According to his 1990 book, “The New Millennium,” Robertson predicted that the world would end on April 29, 2007.
 Again, the world was not destroyed.

-Perhaps the most politics-centered prediction came in October 2020, when Robertson said God told him that Trump would win the presidential election — and that an asteroid would destroy Earth afterward.
+Perhaps the most politics-centered prediction came in October 2020, when Robertson said God told him that Donald Trump would win the presidential election — and that an asteroid would destroy Earth afterward.

-On Tuesday, Robertson again indicated that the end of the world was near thanks to Putin and Russia.
-While Turkey has issued a statement of support for Ukraine and is not backing Russia’s invasion, Robertson claimed without evidence that Turkey would “come together” with Russia.
+On Tuesday, Robertson again indicated that the end of the world was near, thanks to Putin and Russia.
+Although Turkey has issued a statement of support for Ukraine and is not backing Russia’s invasion, Robertson claimed without evidence that Turkey would “come together” with Russia.
 He went on to say how the area that includes Bulgaria, Greece and Turkey “is going to be mobilized against Israel in the latter days.”

 “And God says, ‘I am going to deal with it,’ ” Robertson said.